rishavkr7/webdev-workshop/README.md

 Git is essentially a tool to manage frequent changes to a collection of documents, which is typical when you're developing an app and you have to make changes to source code.

 Why do we need git?
-One major reason is because changes to source code often break the app by introducing bugs.
+One reason is because changes to source code often break the app by introducing bugs.
 So we want to be able to revert back to a previous version of the code, or at least see what specific changes were recently introduced.
-Another reason is multiple people can work on a project at the same time with git as it has mechanisms to manage different versions of source code on different computers.
+Another reason is that multiple people can work on a project at the same time with git as it has mechanisms to manage different versions of source code on different computers.

 Your project and the documents git tracks is called a git repository.
 A change (addition, updation, deletion, renaming, etc.) to a git repository can be tracked by making a git commit.
 You can choose to have some files untracked by git in your source code folder.